JamesR-J/Right-Whale-Call-Detection/README.md

-also since was doing this, wasn't hard to put files into folders so could use flow from direcotry rather than flow from dataframe, literally no reason just was easy then say provided my processed dataset too for ease for some people, ie the processing took like 48hrs or something stupid talk about no labels on test data so it was unusable basically
+also since was doing this, wasn't hard to put files into folders so could use flow from direcotry rather than flow from dataframe, literally no reason just was easy then say provided my processed dataset too for ease for some people, ie the processing took like 48hrs or something stupid talk about no labels on test data so it was unusable basically mention based on the tensorflow speech recognition walktrhough

 future plans:
 maybe a way to detet diff whales like personal id